FAQs (Frequently Asked Questions) Regarding the 100% Joint and Survivor (J&S) Option

-- You also may elect this annuity option after you retire, however, you must meet a one-year qualifying period.
+- You also may elect this annuity option after you retire or enter DROP, however, you must meet a one-year qualifying period.
 If you die within one year after making the election, the option becomes void and your Spouse is not eligible for the 100% J&S annuity option.
 In this event, any survivor benefit payable to your Spouse would revert back to the 50% benefit, or special survivor benefit, if eligible and the total amount of the benefit reduction resulting from the selection of the 100% J&S annuity option during this period will be refunded to your designated beneficiary.

 Here is an example of the 100% J&S option:

 EXAMPLE: With 20 years of service and average Computation Pay of $4,137, Officer Smith is entitled to a monthly benefit of $2,482 per month ($4,137 x 3% x 20).
 Smith elects the 100% joint and survivor annuity option when he leaves Active Service, and his benefit is reduced to $2,299 ($2,482 x 92.6080%, the reduction factor, based on Smith's and his Spouse's ages).
 By the time Smith dies in his 10th year of retirement, his benefit, including annual adjustments, grows to about $3,218 per month.
 Upon Smith's death, his Spouse would continue to receive the same $3,218 per month benefit that Smith had been receiving before his death.